-FCC announces billions in awards to provide rural areas with broadband access
+FCC announces billions of dollars in awards to provide rural areas with broadband access

 “Broadband in this century must be treated as electricity was in the 20th century,” he said.

-The biggest winners of the FCC’s awards, which would be given out over 10 years, were LTD Broadband, Charter Communications and the Rural Electric Cooperative Consortium, each winning a little over $1 billion.
+The biggest winners of the FCC’s awards, which would be given out over 10 years, were LTD Broadband, Charter Communications and the Rural Electric Cooperative Consortium, each receiving a little over $1 billion.

-SpaceX finished near the top with a massive of infusion of cash that could provide the financial underpinning its Starlink project needs.
+SpaceX finished near the top with a massive infusion of cash that could provide the financial underpinning its Starlink project needs.
 In the past, several companies tried and failed.
 Teledesic, a company founded by Bill Gates in the mid-1990s, collapsed after costs soared.
 Attempts by Iridium and Globalstar ended up in bankruptcy.

 SpaceX has the advantage that it can launch its own satellites.
-And by using reusable rockets the cost has come down dramatically.
+And by using reusable rockets, the cost has come down dramatically.

 Its most recent launch of 60 Starlink satellites last month, for example, was the seventh time that particular Falcon 9 rocket had been used, a record.

-Still, Musk has said he knows the difficulty in what he is trying to achieve, and in a call with reporters last year he said: “I do believe we will be successful, but it is far from a sure thing.”
+Still, Musk has said he knows the difficulty of what he is trying to achieve, and in a call with reporters last year he said: “I do believe we will be successful, but it is far from a sure thing.”

 Tony Romm contributed to this report.